 Rooftop chillout, great ambience, better food

-One of our favorite quick eats in Istanbul, Tavanarasi is actually the reason we decided to create this list in the first place.
+May not be that quick, but definitely one of our absolute favorites, Tavanarasi is actually the reason we decided to create this list in the first place.
 It is located in a loft in Beyoglu and the environment is relaxed, inviting and, dare we go this far, a bit intimate?
 Very, very few tourists (for all practical purposes probably none) ever make it here.
 I guess that this blog post might change that… The service is fast, the meals are served hot and the staff is incredibly friendly.
 Finding this place will be a bit of a treasure hunt (special emphasis on the ‘treasure’ portion) so bring your map and your hunger with you.
 The gustatory (yes, I looked this word up using the google search “how to describe food” so that I could sound more professional) casserole – Guvec, in Turkish – is a must.